nside/pbf2graph/README.md

 This project is a simple command-line tool that reads a .osm.pbf file containing OpenStreetMap data and generates a road graph in the form of two CSV files: one for the nodes and one for the edges.
 The road graph can be used for various purposes, such as routing or visualizing the road network.

+:warning: This crate is entirely produced by ChatGPT

 ![alt text](docs/hero.png)

 ## Running